 It’s there on Google Maps too, but a look inside and the cacophony of stalls that make Old Rao Hotel is mind-boggling.
 There’s the quintessential pan stall next to which is one that serves pizza and dosa, and advertises that Chowmine is also available.
 This time though, staff behind the counter were stuffing samosas – multi-cuisine restaurants, eat your heart out.

 Then there are two sweets stalls, one for ice-cream and a large one for mithai.
 Inside, there are a string of booths selling confectioneries, imported packed food, toys, some space for games – air-gun balloon shooting, and hula-hoop.
 There is also a massive dining hall if sitting outside is not your thing.

 Finally, there’s the huge washing area – kitchen utensils, not for you – and an equally massive kitchen that was exiting oversized naans and rotis – think half the size of a Bukhara Family Naan- every few seconds.

-So there’s something for everyone, unless you’re looking for a true-blue Dhaba experience, in which case you’re better off trying one of the many other small establishments that dot this highway.
+So there’s something for everyone unless you’re looking for a true-blue dhaba experience.
+In which case, you’re better off trying one of the many other small establishments that dot this highway.

-I must warn you, if you’re visiting with kids, who are of the age to throw tantrums – I’m hinting towards my kids here – you are more than likely to spend more on toys, games and sweets than on the actual food you eat.
+I must warn you if you’re visiting with kids, who are of the age to throw tantrums – I’m hinting towards my kids here – you are likely to spend more money on toys, games, and sweets than on the actual food you eat.

 With all the commercialization, bells and whistles, and the word-of-mouth popularity, Old Rao Hotel is definitely a place you’d want to stop and relax if it came in-between your journey.